Results

 January 01, 2006 - Only those estimates with statistically significant differences from the national average using a multiple

-August 01, 2009 - All differences between estimates noted in the text are statistically significant at the 0.05 level or
+January 01, 2001 - All results discussed are statistically significant at the 0.05 level.

 Search the AHRQ Archive